Counseling and Student Affairs

-As career and vocational concerns form at least a partial basis for numerous choices made and issues expressed by students and individuals throughout life, a need developed for advanced training in the area of career counseling and career program management.
-The Certificate in Career Counseling (CCC) is designed to provide career counselors, educators, and other helping professionals with the advanced knowledge and skills they need in order to better serve students and clients within the context of an employment landscape that is volatile and ever changing.
-Participants in this certificate program will be better prepared to assist students to be more engaged in the educational experience through appropriate academic major and career choice, which may lead to higher retention of current students and successful transition to the workforce.
-Successful graduates will have earned their certificate through theory-based instruction, application of material through internship, and an international experience.
+As career and vocational concerns are experienced by individuals throughout life, a need developed for advanced training in the area of career program management.
+The Certificate in Career Counseling (CCC) is designed to provide career counselors, educators, and other helping professionals with the advanced knowledge they need serve students and clients within the context of an ever changing employment landscape.
+Successful graduates will have earned their certificate based on the completion of theory-based instruction and internship experiences, primarily focused on college/university student affairs.
 For more information click the Career Counseling Certificate link above.

 College campuses have become increasingly internationalized.
 International student populations have grown, study abroad has become a standard in higher education, and as a result, the student population has developed new needs.
 The Certificate in International Student Services offers graduate-level students preparation to manage educational exchange, lead campus internationalization, and provide international student services.
 Students pursuing the Certificate in International Student Services may complete the certificate program by itself or along with the MAE in Student Affairs.
 Successful graduates will have earned their certificate through theory-based instruction, application of material through internship, and an international experience.
 For more information click the International Student Services (ISS) link above.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,